 James Fenton is a British poet and literary critic.
 From 1994 until 1999, he was Oxford Professor of Poetry; in 2015 he was awarded the PEN Pinter Prize.
-He is the author of School of Genius: A History of the Royal Academy of Arts and, most recently, Yellow Tulips: Poems, 1968–2011.
-(May 2016)
+He lived in the Philippines from 1986 until 1989 and has previously written about the country for The New York Review.
+(February 2017)

 an exhibition at the Frick Collection, New York City, March 2–June 5, 2016